 Undergraduate majors are available in music education, music performance, music composition, jazz studies, world music and music history.
 Minors are available in jazz studies and recording technology; special curricular options include church music.

-Master’s degrees include music education (three specializations), music performance (nine specializations), music composition, music theory, music history and ethnomusicology.
+Master’s degrees include music education (four specializations), music performance (nine specializations), music composition, music theory, music history and ethnomusicology.